Fred’s winter champions.

 We couldn’t talk about winter champions without including a good coat.
 Like Fred’s choice of a long puffer in our best-selling flannel fabric.
 We developed our brushed flannel for suits but turns out its heat-locking properties perform even better matched with insulating padding.
 Or how about the original performance coat, the peacoat?
 First made in thick wool to help sailors withstand harsh conditions, ours comes in a lightweight but warming wool blend and a tailored fit that’ll sit nicely with chinos and knits on smarter days.

-And finally, a statment suit for when the occasion demands a knock-out look.
+And finally, a statement suit for when the occasion demands a knock-out look.
 Our bold windowpane check suit brings the properties of wool (insulating, breathable, dirt-resistant) together with hard-wearing polyester and viscose for extra flex.
-And while it might be a strong look, it’s also really adaptable as you can wear its parts together with its coordinating horeshoe waistcoat for a wedding, or separate its trousers out to wear with a refined merino-wool polo to smarten up casual looks.
+And while it might be a strong look, it’s also really adaptable as you can wear its parts together with its coordinating horseshoe waistcoat for a wedding, or separate its trousers out to wear with a refined merino-wool polo to smarten up casual looks.
 Either way, it’s a winner.